Unboxed-Software/solana-course/content/solana-pay.md

 ### Confirm transaction

-Use a `checkTransaction` helper function to check if a transaction that includes the given `reference` public key has been confirmed on the Solana network using the `findReference` function from `@solana/pay`, which sends a request to the Solana network and looks for a transaction that includes the `reference` public key.
-If such a transaction is found, the function generates a new `reference` public key using the `Keypair.generate` function and displays an alert to the user.
+To check if a transaction has been confirmed on the Solana network, you can implement a `checkTransaction` helper function.
+This function uses the `findReference` function from the `@solana/pay` library to send a request to the Solana network and search for a transaction that includes the specified `reference` public key.
+If the transaction is found, the function will generate a new reference public key using the `Keypair.generate` function and display an alert to the user.

 The `useEffect` hook is used to set up an interval to continuously call the `checkTransaction` function every 1.5 seconds.
 When the component unmounts, the interval is cleared using the `clearInterval` function.
 This allows the component to continually check for confirmed transactions and display an alert to the user if one is found.